 Not everyone who wants to answer the call into full-time ministry is a teenager just out of high school.
 In many cases, people are called to serve as ministers when they’re working hard in another career and taking care of their families.
 Because God calls people to ministry out of all walks of life, the Wesleyan denomination offers online ministerial education options to help them answer.
-With Oklahoma Wesleyan University’s new online Cross Training program, you can meet the academic requirements for ordination within the Wesleyan Church while keeping up with your current responsibilities as you pursue preparation for ministry.
+With Oklahoma Wesleyan University’s online Cross Training program, you can meet the academic requirements for ordination within the Wesleyan Church while keeping up with your current responsibilities as you pursue preparation for ministry.

 When You Don’t Feel Qualified